-- Continuation of ships operation - Execution of damage control and repair measures - Illumination of the passageways, escape routes and embarkation stations for survival craft on deck and along the ship's sides in this area the lighting fixtures shall be so mounted that they provide adequate illumination for the relevant work place.
+- Continuation of ships operation - Execution of damage control and repair measures - Illumination of the passageways, escape routes and embarkation stations for survival craft on deck and along the ship's sides in this area

 Switches must only be arranged locally if the possibility of switching off or adjusting the brightness is required, e.g. on the bridge.